The Winners

 The Best Value

 Peter Woods to Kansas City at No. 29 is another pick that should age well.
 Getting a defensive player with first-round talent at the back end of Round 1 is exactly the kind of value a championship-caliber organization builds on.
-The Chiefs have a track record of developing exactly this type of prospect, and Woods slides into a system built for his success.
+The Chiefs have a track record of developing this profile.

 Under the Radar